Ucnt/website-parser-screenshot/README.md

 - One technique is to
     - Put this docker image on a VM in something like GCP/AWS
-    - Run the command with something like this alias
+    - Run the command with something like this bash function call

     ```
     function parse-screenshot (){